michellelimsh/planet/README.md

 #### Bus Routes and Bus Stops

-The bus stop dataset is obtained from Miranda Adams's [NYC-bus-stops-by-route Github page](https://github.com/miranda-adams/NYC-bus-stops-by-route), which provides a dataset with the bus stop names, their IDs as well as their latitudes and longitudes.
+The bus stop dataset is obtained from Miranda Adams's [NYC-bus-stops-by-route Github page](https://github.com/miranda-adams/NYC-bus-stops-by-route), which provides a dataset of bus stop names, their IDs as well as their latitudes and longitudes.
 This bus routes dataset is used to load the vertex `BusStation`.

 The bus routes dataset is obtained from the [Metropolitan Transportation Authority (MTA) website](https://bustime.mta.info/m), where the mobile version of their Bus Time page lists all their bus services.
 Searching for a bus service lists all the bus stops, their IDs and their sequences.
 This data is joined with the data from the Github page to get the latitude and longitude for each bus stop.
 This bus routes dataset is used to load the edge `serve` from `BusService` to `BusStation`.